dralmostright/mysql-repo/innodb-cluster-setup/README.md

 Server version: 8.0.35 MySQL Community Server - GPL
 No default schema selected; type \use <schema> to set one.
 ```
+The argument to checkInstanceConfiguration() is the connection data to a MySQL Server instance.
+The connection data may be specified in the following formats:
+* A URI string
+* A dictionary with the connection options
+We'll use the URI string for this example.

+* Check configuration for mysqlvm1 instance
 ```
  MySQL  localhost:33060+ ssl  JS > dba.checkInstanceConfiguration("clusteradmin@mysqlvm1:3306")
 Please provide the password for 'clusteradmin@mysqlvm1:3306': ********